 6. Complete the task list

 Go through each question on the task list and read them carefully to make sure you give the right answers.
-Some might require you to take a photo or video.
+Some might require you to take a photo or video, this must be done in the app .
 Try to answer as accurately as you can and try not to rush.
 If you need any help at this point, you can chat to our team using live chat in the Shepper app.
 When you’re done, simply submit the report.

 7. Wait for us to review the check